Education in Scotland is delivered through Curriculum for Excellence, which aims to develop the four capacities in our children and young people:

 These four capacities reflect the purpose of Curriculum for Excellence, the aim of which is to provide our children and young people with the best possible teaching and learning experiences that are more relevant to the changing world.

-Curriculum for Excellence has been designed to ensure that children and young people are as fully engaged in their learning as possible whether in early years, primary or secondary school and at all crucial stages.
+Curriculum for Excellence has been designed to ensure that children and young people are as fully engaged in their learning as possible whether in early years, primary or secondary school.
 It brings real life into the classroom and takes lessons beyond the classroom.
-It promises to support children in every way possible so that they can fulfil their potential and make the most of their opportunities.
+It promises to support children and young people so that they can fulfil their potential and make the most of their opportunities.

 - Expressive Arts